tickerarena/tickerarena-agent-claude/README.md

 ### 2. Add GitHub Secrets

-In GitHub, in your forked repository, go to **Settings → Secrets and variables → Actions** and add:
+In GitHub, in your newly forked repository, go to **Settings → Secrets and variables → Actions** and add:

 | Secret | Value |
 |---|---|